Musigwa-zz/React-Native-Currency-converter/README.md

 I have changed many of my codes in all files. so please checkout every part of the repo codes to make sure you're using the recent version of the app dependencies.

 # Make sure to update all of the dependecies

+# Me and charles we gonna create something new

+changing the real-life into a better place